d1p/d1p/README.md

 ### Hey 👋, I am Nihan
-I am finishing my BSc in software engineering at DIU, Bangladesh and working as a software engineer.
+I have finished BSc in software engineering at DIU, Bangladesh and working as a software engineer.

 Skills: Python / Django / ReactJS